 The example chart below shows the distribution of website Users metric broken down by the Region dimension from a Google Analytics data source.
 The chart is filtered to show US states and has a date range of "Last Month."

-The options in a chart's setup panel determine how the data is organized and displayed.
+The options in the SETUP tab determine how the chart's data is organized and displayed.

 Data source